henrrrychau/autoscript-dabe_hkbu/README.md

 ### For altering your SA password

-1. Start a new terminal and enter the command below to install [Brew](https://brew.sh/) on your computer:
+Start a new terminal and enter the command below to reset your Azure SQL Edge container:
 ```
 curl -L https://raw.githubusercontent.com/henrrrychau/autoscript-dabe_hkbu/main/password_modifier.sh | bash
 ```